 A. No. Our courses are delivered exclusively online.

-A. Since our open university classes are only offered in special session, courses cost $474 per unit.
+A. Since our open university classes are only offered in special session, courses in INFO and MARA cost $525 per unit.
+INFM fees are $575 per unit.
 Fees are subject to review and change, and updates will be posted on our website.
 Fees are due within 21 days of registration.
 IMPORTANT: Open Classes students are not eligible for SJSU Payment Plans.

 A. After course registration is confirmed, students can pay fees by logging on to one.SJSU and clicking on the Self Service / Campus Finances menu option.
 All the necessary information to pay fees is included on that web page.
 Students will not receive a bill.
 It is the student’s responsibility to view their payment due dates on their one.SJSU account.

 A. Students should check the university’s Professional Degree Program FAQs page or phone 408-924-2670 for refund policy information.
 Open Classes students will be advised of refund deadlines when they enroll.
 To receive a full refund, students must notify iSchool student services by email several days before the first day of instruction to allow the university processing time.
-To receive a 75% refund, the student must notify iSchool staff by the 75% refund deadline.
-IMPORTANT: Once the 75% refund deadline has passed, the university does not issue refunds.
-It will be very difficult to drop the class(es) from that point and will require a Withdraw petition, including documentation of extenuating circumstances.
+It will be very difficult to drop the class(es) after the drop deadline and partial refund deadlines.
+To withdraw will require a Withdraw petition, including documentation of extenuating circumstances.

 A. Our school’s scholarship program is only available to current graduate students in our MLIS and MARA programs.